F21AS-Edinburgh-CW5/Advanced-Software-Engineering-Assignment/README.md

 * `data/menu.csv`
 * `data/orders.csv`

-These are used by both the GUI and the simulation.
+* `data/online_orders.csv`

+These must be present relative to the working directory when running from IntelliJ, or relative to the JAR location when running the JAR.

 ## Tech Stack